-Before you can successfully start your pro-life group, you have to get the lay of the land at your campus.
-Find out if the campus is generally friendly to the pro-life message or not.
-Research any pro-life faculty or staff, what the most effective organizing and recruiting methods are on your campus, and who your opposition will be.
+Before you can successfully start your pro-life group, you have to get the lay of the land at your school.
+Find out if your school is generally friendly to the pro-life message or not.
+Research any pro-life faculty or staff, what the most effective organizing and recruiting methods are at your school, and who your opposition will be.

 Become an Official Club

 Look up your school’s policies on becoming an official school club.
 There are usually forms to fill out which you can get from your Student Affairs Office.
 Most schools require a minimum number of interested students, a faculty advisor and constitution.
 We have a sample constitution and mission statement that you can use to craft the documents for your group.
 Be sure you find out all of the requirements so you can become recognized as quickly as possible.

 You can usually start hosting activities such as meetings, prayer vigils and volunteer efforts as you’re getting started, but you will be able to do so much more when you do become “official.”
 Most schools make free resources available to official clubs such as funding from student activities, office space, an email account, printing and copying, supplies and space.
 As an organized group, you can establish a lasting legacy that will continue to make an impact long after you graduate.
 You also have greater freedom and ability to recruit, hold meetings and advertise.

 Talk to other active students about the influential people on school.
 Figure out which people hold power and leadership in student government, school organizing, and school administration.
 Introduce yourselves to these people and become friendly with them.
 Having those personal relationships with key people can make a big difference for your group and help you get things done more quickly.